 Your domain name is the link you want to advertise everywhere; your business cards, networking with others, etc. This way, if you were to ever be shut down or restricted on a selling platform, you will have advertised your domain name to your customers, so you can start your own shop with that domain name or re-route it to another platform if you have to move.

 Etsy advertises for Etsy.
 If your SEO is on par and your photo's rock (if you need help with your photos, see my tutorial HERE), you should have no problem being found on Etsy organically through their search.
 Etsy also advertises for you with Google.
 You need to focus on advertising YOU and YOUR business.
+If you are interested in opening at Etsy shop, but haven't done so and would like to try it out for free, use my link HERE and you and I both receive 40 free listings.

 3.)
 Start accounts on all forms of social media.